Can Copyright be Reduced to Privacy?: Discussion

-It seems natural to include models that are not heavily influenced by $c$ since otherwise this might allow copyright breaching.
-However, such choice of $\safe(c)$ leads to the limitations encountered by the DP setting.
+To utilize the NAF framework, the first basic question one needs to address is \emph{ Given a protected content $c$ how should we choose the safe model $\safe(c)$?} It seems natural to include models that are not heavily influenced by $c$ since otherwise this might allow copyright breaching.
+However, such choice of $\safe(c)$ leads to the discussed limitations encountered by algorithmic-stability approaches such as DP.
 It is true that some aspects, such as content safety vs. model safety, can be better aligned through the definition of NAF but also, as \cref{thm:main_up} shows, through variants of DP.
 Overall, there is room, then, to further investigate the different possible models for copyright, within such an approach, but we should take into account the limitations presented in \cref{sec:law}.

-Perhaps a more exciting application of NAF, then, is to consider notions of safety that allow some influence by $c$. e.g.\ to enable generating parodies, fair-use, de minimis copying, etc. We consider then safety functions that now \emph{do} have access to $c$, and exploit this access to validate that only allowed influence happens.
+Perhaps a more exciting application of NAF, then, is to consider notions of safety that allow some influence by $c$. e.g.\ to enable generating parodies, fair-use, de minimis copying, etc. We consider then safety functions that now \emph{do} have access to $c$, and exploit this access to enable only allowed influence.
 Here we face a different challenge.
-Suppose that $q_c$ is such a safe model for content $c$.
-Suppose, also, that $q_{c'}$ is another safe model for content $c'$.
+Suppose that $q_c, q_{c'}$ are such a safe models for contents $c$ and $c'$ respectively.
 If $q_{c'}$ and $q_{c}$ are far away, then \cref{thm:main_up} shows that there is no hope to output a NAF model.
 But even if $q_{c}$ and $q_{c'}$ are not far away, but suppose that $q_{c'}$ ignores content $c$, then for any content $z$ that is influenced by $c$ we may assume that:

 But, if $p$ is a NAF model, we must also have due to \cref{eq:naf} with respect to $c'$ and $z$:

 In other words, the NAF model censors permissible content $z$ even though it is safe.
 This happens because $z$ is an improbable event in model $q_{c'}$.
 Not because $z$ breaches copyright of $c'$ but because it is influenced by $c$, and content that is influenced by $c$ is discarded by safe models that had no access to $c$.